textileio/community/docs/a-tour-of-textile.md

 !!! info
     "Writes" refer to messages and files, whereas "annotations" refer to comments and likes.

-For the purposes of this tour, let's start another peer from a different wallet account.
+For this tour, let's start another peer from a different wallet account.
 Below is a handy way to [initialize an account peer](/install/the-daemon/#initialize-an-account-peer) for testing.
 If you are using any of the client libraries for the tour, use the CMD example from your terminal to run your second peer.

 ```tab="cmd"
 {{core.init.cmd.code}}